A wildfowler aiming a shotgun at sunset

 Species trend

 The UK hosts a breeding population of woodcock which remains resident all year round, as well as hosting a large migrant over-wintering population.
-The breeding population has shown substantial declines in its range and size over the last 20+ years.
+The breeding population has shown substantial declines in its range and size over the last 20 plus years.
 The migrant wintering population has, in contrast, increased over the last 25 years; this is reflected in the European IUCN listing of ‘least concern’.

 Changes in climate, predation and habitat availability in the UK are likely driving the decline in the resident UK population and a number of conservation recommendations have been made by the GWCT to reduce negative impacts on the declining UK breeding population.
 Taking these into consideration, BASC has provided the following recommendations.